FreshWater Watch

 • As a group, agree what you would like to focus on in your FreshWater Watch project - do you want to monitor possible pollution sources?
 Understand the water quality at special sites?
 Monitor the impact of local restoration measures?

-• Together we will work out how many water monitoring kits you need to cover your FreshWater Watch activities for your first six months.
+• Together we will work out how many water monitoring kits you need to cover your FreshWater Watch activities for your first 12 months.

-Earthwatch will invite you to an online training session and share online training resources, to explain and demonstrate how to:
+Earthwatch will invite you to an online training session and share some training resources, to explain and demonstrate how to:

 • Register on the online platform